 Although it's technically located just west of Glendale, the White Tank Mountain Regional Park is one of the best destinations for outdoor adventure in the city.
 Featuring about 21 miles of hiking and biking trails at all levels of difficulty, White Tank Mountain Park covers nearly 30,000 acres of desert and mountain landscape just outside Suprise, Arizona, and is the largest regional park in the country.
 One of the best trails for all ages, the Waterfall Trail, is a local favorite that leads to Petroglyph Plaza, where guests can look over cave-style drawings dating back between 500 and 900 CE that were left there by the Hohokam people that once inhabited the region.

 Considered one of the best demonstration gardens in the state, the Glendale Xeriscape Botanical Garden has over 400 varieties of desert plants on about four acres of land attached to the Glendale Public Library.
 The walking paths of the garden are open every day and touring them is free of charge.
 You can also check out listening wands from the library to take a self-guided tour of the grounds.
 For an added treat, pack a picnic lunch and pick out a good book from the library to read while you soak in the nature of the garden.

-One of the newest malls in the greater Phoenix area, the Arrowhead Towne Center is located in northern Glendale at 75th Avenue and Bell Road.
-This outdoor shopping mall features name-brand department stores and national chains as well as a food court, free WiFi, and a multi-room AMC Movie Theater.
+First opened in 1993, the Arrowhead Towne Center is located in northern Glendale at 75th Avenue and Bell Road.
+This two-floor outdoor shopping mall features almost 200 retailers including name-brand department stores and national chains, as well as a food court, free WiFi, and a multi-room AMC Movie Theater.
 Open year-round, this luxury mall is a great place to spend the afternoon beating the Arizona heat.